 The very nature of business means that preparers are faced with uncertainty, meaning that estimates must be made.
 The word ‘reasonable’ is a key adjective in accounting; the use of judgement is a key task.

 Within all this, one must not forget the ‘dark side’ of accounting: the aggressive accounting policies in areas such as income recognition, provisions and impairment – indeed, all areas where one is faced with choice, has to use judgement and can push reasonableness to the limits and beyond.

 It is worth bearing all of this in mind in relation to damages claims, because accounts are the building blocks of quantum.

 Basic principles of damages – loss of profit

 If an entity has suffered damage but still continues in operation, the goal of a damages award is to put the claimant back in the position in which it would have been had the company not suffered the damage; for example, if a contract had not been breached.
 On this basis, forensic accountants, valuers and economists have developed the ‘but for’ principle as the basis for calculating damages, whereby damages are based on the difference between what would have happened ‘but for’ the breach of contract or other intervening event and what actually happened.

 The second limb is normally relatively straightforward; for example, the profit the claimant actually made.
 What is more difficult is calculating what would have happened if the contract had not been breached (i.e., the but-for situation).

 The but-for situation needs to be realistic, and one needs to remember that the calculation can only ever be an estimate – because nobody can ever actually know with complete certainty what would have happened in an alternative universe in which the breach of contract, or treaty, never occurred.
 The but-for situation also needs to be possible (e.g., it takes into account the production capacity of the company’s factory).
-The following graph illustrates the basic calculation of economic damages:
+The graph, below, illustrates the basic calculation of economic damages: